 The cooled must is poured through gauze into the fermentation container.
 This is done 3 times to enrich future beer with oxygen (there’s not much of it left after boiling), which is needed for a normal yeast development.

 In the first case you should compare the data of two saccharometer tests for the last 12 hours.
 If the values differ slightly (by two decimal places), then you can proceed to the next step.
-Not everyone has a saccharometer, that’s why at home you can just look at the air lock.
+Not everyone has a saccharometer, that’s why at home you can just look at the airlock.
 No bubbles for 18-24 hours indicate the end of the fermentation.

 6. Bottle sealing and carbonation.
 Carbonation of beer is an artificial saturation of carbon dioxide which contributes to improving the taste and appearance of thick foam.
-Despite the complicated title the process is very simple.
+Despite the complicated title, the process is very simple.

-Sugar is added to the bottles for storing beer (preferably dark) on the basis of 0.28 oz/8 grams per 0.3 gl/1 liter.
+Sugar/carbonation drops are added to the bottles for storing beer (preferably dark) on the basis of 0.28 oz/8 grams per 0.3 gl/1 liter.
 Sugar causes a small secondary fermentation which saturates the beer with carbon dioxide.
 Then the beer is poured from the sediment through a silicone tube, filling the prepared bottles.

-One end of the tube is immersed up to the middle of the container with beer, another is sank to the bottom of the bottle.
+One end of the tube is immersed up to the middle of the container with beer, another is sunk to the bottom of the bottle.
 This minimizes the contact of beer with air.
 It is important not to touch yeast, which, depending on the type, can be at the bottom or on the surface.
 Otherwise, your beer will get cloudy.
 Bottles are filled up to 0.7 inches/2 cm of the bottleneck and tightly sealed.